NI-Shourav/Sujog/README.md

 - **Responsive Design**: Built with a focus on user experience.
 - **Interactive Forms**: Users can fill out forms to submit information.
 - **Search Functionality**: Search and filter opportunities.
-- **Automated Notifications**: Receive notifications for new opportunities.
+- **CV Generator**: Users can create professional CVs by filling out a simple form.
+- **Mail**: Users receive notifications about new posted opportunities directly to their Gmail inbox.
 - **Admin Features**: Admins can manage and approve posts.

 ## Technologies Used